- Getting Started

 Yes, you can assign someone to schedule meetings on your behalf.

-- Can I share a document during a Zoom meeting?
+Can I share a document or presentation materials during a Zoom meeting?

 You can host your Zoom meeting anywhere you have a cell or Internet connection.
 You can host a meeting on a mobile device or computer.

 Yes, the host can record their Zoom meeting.